-The HiLux has a long standing history in Australia as a hard-working, reliable, and robust farm truck, work vehicle and weekend escape machine.
+The Toyota HiLux has a long standing history in Australia as a hard-working, reliable, and robust farm truck, work vehicle and weekend escape machine.
 But how does the latest incarnation, and in particular the current Rogue, live up to that reputation?

 Rogue by name and Rogue by nature?
 Possibly not.
 Let’s take a closer look at how the Hilux Rogue presents and performs from an off-road perspective.